twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 </details>

-These are short-dated, “bridge this month” style deals with fast payback from ongoing volume.
+These are short-dated, “bridge this month” style positions with fast payback from ongoing volume.

 ---

 ### 3. Credit lines as your project scales

-Once your earnings are more predictable in size and frequency, you can apply for a **credit line** instead of only one-off deals.
+Once your earnings are more predictable in size and frequency, you can apply for a **credit line** instead of only one-off positions.

 This is most relevant when: